Adventure Island FAQ

 What kind of exercise should I do to get ready?

 For physical conditioning, the best thing to do is to increase stamina and general health.
-You will be walking, bending over, scrambling up, lugging boats over rocks, getting in and out of boats, swimming, falling into the water from your windsurf board and getting back on, etc. One should focus on all-body conditioning like yoga and also stay really healthy and DON’T hang out around sick people.
-Do you have streaming internet at home?
-Here’s a fantastic streaming yoga class on line!
-It’s not free, but affordable.
+You will be walking, bending over, scrambling up, lugging boats over rocks, getting in and out of boats, swimming, falling into the water from your windsurf board and getting back on, etc.

 What if I plan to travel as a single parent, or bring one of my kid’s best friends along?
 Are there any special rules about that?